An Introductory Guide to Evaluating Integration Solutions

 Native integrations

-Native integrations are likely to come included with your subscription, or at a low additional cost.
+Native integrations are any that a business application (e.g., ERP system) offers.
+They are likely to come included with your subscription, or at a low additional cost.
 However, providers often offer a limited number of them.
 Moreover, given that engineering departments at these organizations face competing priorities, these integrations likely don’t improve at the pace you’d expect, and any issues may not get resolved as quickly as you’d need them to.

-Integration software as a service (iSaaS)
+Integration Software as a Service (iSaaS)

 An iSaaS is a cloud-based, low-code/no-code solution for connecting applications and databases and implementing task automations that work across them.